 Using tools that are pervasive across your organization makes a lot of sense, so does using templates to get started.
 At a minimum templates are a good source of ideas.
 Browsing free PowerPoint templates, free timelines or free Gantt charts should give you plenty of ideas on how to design the most important project visual for your scorecard.
 Additionally, if you find something you like, instead of building something from scratch, you can use that template to quickly create the project visual that will anchor your scorecard.

 5. Present the right metrics

 The most important metric in any project is a time vs. schedule metric and that is what the timeline is for.
-Once you have developed a timeline or Gantt chart to show clients or executives time vs. schedule progress, you should surround it with other key metrics.
+Once you have created a Gantt chart to show clients or executives time vs. schedule progress, you should surround it with other key metrics.
 The next most relevant scorecard items may be a budget or a financial metric and a status or risk metric.
 After that metrics vary greatly and tend to be unique and very specific for each project and organization.
 It is not necessary to show every project metric in an executive project review but your scorecard should include the most relevant ones.